Expose services of type LoadBalancer¶

 Create a service (

-with the following configuration:apiVersion: v1 kind: Service metadata: name: apache labels: name: apache spec: externalTrafficPolicy: Local loadBalancerIP: "10.217.212.16" type: LoadBalancer ports: - name: http port: 80 targetPort: http selector: app: apache
+apache) of typeLoadBalancer.
+Create a file nameapache-service.yamlwith the following configuration:apiVersion: v1 kind: Service metadata: name: apache labels: name: apache spec: externalTrafficPolicy: Local loadBalancerIP: "10.217.212.16" type: LoadBalancer ports: - name: http port: 80 targetPort: http selector: app: apache -

 Deploy the service using the following command: